List of Marvel Comics characters: F: Kat Farrell

-Other versions of Kat Farrell

-In the "House of M" alternate reality, Farrell is still a reporter.
-She wants to write the truth but meets resistance because the ruling mutant class controls the newspapers.
-At one point she meets Hawkeye, who is aware that reality has been altered.
+Fat Cobra

+Fat Cobra is a character appearing in American comic books published by Marvel Comics.
+Created by Ed Brubaker, Matt Fraction, and David Aja, he first appeared in The Immortal Iron Fist #8 (August 2007).

+Fat Cobra is a member of the Immortal Weapons who was born 111 years prior to the present on Peng Lai Island, one of the Seven Heavenly Cities.
+His mother died in childbirth; when he was three months old, his father gave him up to an orphanage due to his immense appetite.
+At the age of two, Fat Cobra was sent to Earth after the orphanage proved unable to handle his hunger.
+Fat Cobra went on to become an opera singer before enlisting in the Chinese Civil War.
+After the war's end, Fat Cobra returned to Peng Lai, where he trained to become a martial artist.

+Fat Cobra in other media

+Fat Cobra appears in Hit-Monkey, voiced by Noshir Dalal.

 Fatale

 Fatale is a supervillain appearing in American comic books published by Marvel Comics.
-The fictional character appears in the comics featuring the X-Men family of characters.
+The character primarily appears in comics featuring the X-Men family of characters.
 She is an assassin who usually works for Dark Beast.

-Little is known about Fatale's youth.
-She is one of Europe's finest assassins and the Dark Beast's most trusted servant.
-When Dark Beast becomes interested in the X-Man Bishop, he places Fatale undercover as a waitress named Amy Johnson in Harry's Hideaway, a bar the X-Men often visit, to gather information for him.
+Fatale is one of Europe's finest assassins and Dark Beast's most trusted servant.
+When Dark Beast becomes interested in the X-Man Bishop, he places Fatale undercover as a waitress under the alias Amy Johnson in Harry's Hideaway, a bar the X-Men often visit, to gather information for him.
 There she is able to scan Bishop's mind to find information about his ideal woman and changes her appearance to match this image.
 She takes the name Pamela Greenwood, but fails to get any closer to Bishop.
 He notices something familiar about Pamela, but never pursues his interest in her.

-After his visit to the Age of Apocalypse, Bishop begins having nightmares.
-He suspects that the character Pamela Greenwood is somehow connected and goes to her apartment to question her.
-Pamela reveals herself as Fatale and fights Bishop.
-However, Dark Beast, monitoring the fight, calls her off when Beast enters the fight.
-Seeing a new opportunity to infiltrate the X-Men, Dark Beast kidnaps Beast and takes his place.